Sudhagar-Lakshmanan/OmniMart_BI_Project/README.md

 </p>

-# Omnichannel Retail Behaviour and Performance Analytics Dashboard
+# Omnichannel Retail Behavior and Performance Analytics Dashboard
 - This repository delivers a **comprehensive, end-to-end analytics solution** for a fictional retail company, **"OmniMart Pvt Ltd"**, designed to evaluate customer behavior, campaign effectiveness, and operational KPIs across multiple channels.

 - The project spans the entire business intelligence lifecycle, from requirement gathering and process mapping to data modeling, dashboard development, testing, and executive reporting.